COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 | 8    | Never worked and long-term unemployed                        |

 <br>
 Our approach was to use a strategy that would not incorporate any differences in the mobility patterns at the socioeconomic level.
-Thus, in our weighted-average approach we assumed that the total number of out-of-home trips within each Local Authority was uniformly distributed across each of SEC groups.
-The differences therefore would only be visible at large-scale level when the populations and the corresponding contributions from the different SECs were aggregated over the hundreds of areal units.
+Thus, in our weighted-average approach, we assumed that the total number of out-of-home trips within each Local Authority was uniformly distributed across each of SEC groups.
+The differences, therefore, would only be visible at a large-scale level when the populations and the corresponding contributions from the different SECs were aggregated over the hundreds of areal units.

-Figure 13 indicates that higher income populations (SEC 1 and SEC 2 ) were the ones with the smallest degree of mobility synchronisation.
+**Figure 13** indicates that higher income populations (SEC 1 and SEC 2 ) were the ones with the smallest degree of mobility synchronisation.
 It could suggest that people in these positions  were already less synchronised due to less rigid working patterns.
 For the lower income groups, on the other hand, their synchronisation levels were always very close to the baseline.
 It was only  after the lockdown measures of 20th of March that they became less synchronised.
 Still, comparatively speaking, lower SECs exhibited a larger degree of out-of-home mobiliity synchronisation than populations from other groups.
+Also, the lower the SECs the bigger the increase in synchronicity in the last few weeks of our analyses which reinforces the argument of innequalities leading them to be "forced" to return to a regular work pattern.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/socioeconomic_sync2.png"  width="600"/>
-<figcaption align="center"> <b>Figure 13 - Mobility synchronisation across different socioeconomic groups</b> <div style="text-align: justify">
+  <figcaption align="center"> <b>Figure 13</b> <i>Mobility synchronisation across different socioeconomic groups</i> <div style="text-align: justify">
   </div></figcaption>
 </figure>
 <br>

 ### Updated Mobility Trends in England

-NEED SOME TEXT HERE TO JUST SAY THIS IS AN UPDATE FROM THE PREVIOUS REPORT.
+These charts are updated trends presented in the <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/eng_detailed_regions_before_after_part_1.png"  height="380"/>